 - Workplace hazards— from poorly maintained railings to the presence of debris and trip hazards, there are some causes of slip and fall accidents on the job.
 Slip, trip and fall events account for the most severe workplace accidents aside from falling objects.

 How Waukegan Slip and Fall Accidents May Result in Tragic Injuries

 Most falls lead to very minor and temporary injuries, but some can be quite severe and require immediate and long-term medical care before the victim can return to his or her regular activities.
 Others still may leave him or her forever changed and unable to live life as he or she once enjoyed.
 Here are some of the most common injuries we see following these kinds of accidents.

 - Traumatic brain injuries— what is so alarming about these injuries are how invisible they can be.
 Following a blow to the head, you may feel perfectly fine, only to discover weeks later that the damage done to your brain is just beginning to manifest symptoms.
 These injuries can have a catastrophic impact, from loss of motor function to loss of memory and cognition and the inability to communicate or concentrate.

 - Injuries to the back and spine— a fall from the right distance or angle can easily slip or rupture a disc, break one of your vertebrae or sever your spine, rendering you partially or fully paralyzed.
 The cost of caring for someone who is paralyzed is exorbitant, adding insult to injury in many cases.

-- Broken bones— fractures are extremely common after these types of accidents and the treatment required to allow you to return to your normal activities can be extensive depending on the type of fracture.
+- Broken bones— fractures are prevalent after these types of accidents, and the treatment required to allow you to return to your normal activities can be extensive depending on the type of fracture.